Appointment of examiners

 Faculties have agreed new eligibility criteria for the appointment of examiners for research degrees.
 An external examiner is expected to have significant and demonstrable knowledge of the field covered by the thesis in order to provide an in-depth analysis of the thesis and in order to provide a rigorous vive voce examination.
 The internal examiner should be in a position to assess the thesis and to contribute to the oral examination.
 The internal examiner should also have a sound knowledge and understanding of University regulations and procedures governing the examination process.
 In order that the candidate is treated in a fair and equitable manner consistent with the standards and expectations of the University of Sheffield, the examiners should have demonstrable experience of the PhD process beyond their own candidature.
 To this extent, each examiner must have experience of successfully supervising at least one doctoral candidate and/or significant experience of examining theses (the University considers at least three different doctoral examinations to be sufficient).
 Should this not be the case, the curriculum vitae of the proposed examiner and a supporting statement as to why the proposed examiner is appropriate should be provided.
 The case will then be assessed by the relevant Faculty Officer.
 Please note that statements outlining the examiner’s academic achievements and publications are not considered relevant when considering their experience of the PhD examination process.

 Subject to the above eligibility criteria, honorary members of the University's academic staff may act as internal examiners, provided they have necessary experience of the University's examination procedures and provided they will continue to hold their honorary status for the duration of the examination process.
+Former members of the University's staff are not eligible to act as an external examiner until a period of at least 4 years has elapsed.

 The form for completion by supervisors is available to download from the link on the right and requires the signature of the Head of Department/Postgraduate Tutor.
 The form is then forwarded, along with any supporting information on the proposed examiner´s qualifications, to Research & Innovation Services for Faculty approval.